sagarrandive/torchserve/README.md

 ### Cloud NAT

-Cloud NAT is necessary to access the internet and download the model from HuggingFace, to create a cloud nat instance via the gcloud cli do:
+Cloud NAT allows you to have higher bandwidth to access the internet and download the model from HuggingFace, thereby significantly speeding up the deployment times.
+To create a cloud nat instance via the gcloud cli do:
 ```
 NETWORK_NAME=default